The Living Room:

 But for city workers, real access to green space is limited.
 Most wellness efforts feel passive or surface-level.

-Our challenge: How might we design a workspace where nature is actively built into the workday — not just as a backdrop, but as a tool for focus, wellbeing, and connection?
+How might we design a workspace where nature is actively built into the workday — not just as a backdrop, but as a tool for focus, wellbeing, and connection?

 Our Solution

-• Reimagines the modern workplace as a space that has ‘Nature, Built In’ - Real natural elements are integrated into the space.
+A space that has ‘Nature, Built In’ — real natural elements are integrated into the space.
+Space recommendations are made on the app depending on mood.

-• Prioritises wellness by default.
-Wellness activities are built into the workday — not treated as a bonus.
+Wellness activities are built into the workday, not treated as a bonus.
+Users can explore and book activities through the app.

 Design Process